TheMaster1127/HTH/DOCUMENTATION.md

 #### Return Value:

-- Returns true or false
+- Returns true if the substring is found within the string; otherwise, returns false.

 #### Example: